nathenharvey/cooking-with-chef/cooking-with-chef/04_resources_and_reference/resources_and_reference.md

 !SLIDE
 # But wait, there's more!

-* encrypted databags
+* Encrypted databags
-* environments
+* Environments
-* lightweight resource providers
+* Lightweight Resources and Providers (LWRP)
-* exception and report handlers
+* Exception and report handlers

 !SLIDE
 # Want more?